JasonWaataja/JWS/README.md

 without additional configuration.
 If you want to only use some files from a subdirectory, then specify them as toplevel images.

+To use JWS-Config, open the program and you'll be greeted by t gui tool.
+This can be used to add files, directories, sort items, and remove them.
+It is useful because it allows you to see the images in the tool and it also allows you to open them by double clicking on an image which opens the image viewer.

+The image viewer can display the image at a small scaled size or the native size.
+You can go to the next and previous images by clicking on the image with the primary and middle buttons respectively.

 ### Configuration
+The recommended way to configure JWS is through running JWS-Config.
+All that does is write to ~/.jws so writing the file yourself is completely fine.

-The configuration has two parts: the settings section and files section.
+The configuration file has two parts: the settings section and files section.
-Parsing of thet files sections will be started by a single line with the word "files" on it.
-No settings are necessary as they all have defaults but you should set them to what you want.
+Parsing of the files sections will be started by a single line with the word "files" on it.
+No settings are necessary as they all have defaults but you should set them to what you want and that also means you don't have to install JWS-Config at all.

 #### Options
 A line starting with `rotate-image` will mean that if more than one image is